nbellari/nbellari.github.io/ovs-walkthrough.md

 The `map` is explicitly part of the `miniflow` structure and contains two `uint64_t`s where each bit tells us which 64-bit segment in the `flow` structure is non-zero.
 The second part consists of those 64-bit segments from `flow` which are non-zero (or to be considered).
 Refer to the links below that gives a pictorial representation of the same.

+### dpif_backer

+This structure acts as a bridge between user space and fast path.
+It holds `dpif` the handle for kernel fast path global structure, `udpif` the handle for upcall global context, `odp_to_ofport_map` the hash map that maps fast path port to openflow port etc.

+### ofproto

+`ofproto` is the openflow implementation of a switch.
+It embodies `oftable`s which contain rules that match on some parameters and spell out an action.

 ## Some Function Walkthroughs

 ### recv_upcalls